unionlabs/union/site/src/routes/blog/start-of-the-endgame/+page.md

 <FaucetButton/>

 IBC transfers from `union-testnet-3` to `sepolia` are just contract interactions, which need to be sent to either Sepolia or Union, depending on the transfer direction.
 We start by sending $UNO to Sepolia (Ethereum Testnet), and then back again.
+This showcase uses a single-threaded relayer with simple nonce management.
+This means it is not optimized for throughput, resulting in a lot of queued transactions.
+It's an MVP of a beta product after all.
+Optimized nonce management should land next week.

 <TransferUnoToEthereum/>